hugelton/CrispyZebra/README.md

 The interactive WebAssembly (WASM) implementation with a full GUI is available at:
 [https://kurogedelic.github.io/CrispyZebra/](https://kurogedelic.github.io/CrispyZebra/)

-## Disclaimer
-CrispyZebra is an independent open-source project developed by Leo Kuroshita.
-It is not affiliated with, endorsed by, or associated with CASIO Computer Co., Ltd. in any way.
-"CZ-101", "CZ-series", and "Phase Distortion" are referenced solely for historical and educational compatibility purposes.

 ## Features
 * **Authentic PD Synthesis:** Reproduces the Phase Distortion waveforms including Saw, Square, Pulse, Double Sine, Saw-Pulse, and Resonance windows (Saw, Triangle, Trapezoid).